-3.3.6 Distinction between WSI social impacts and flight paths social impacts
+3.3.6 Distinction between WSI social impacts and preliminary flight paths social impacts

 During both EIS engagement and SIA consultation, feedback about the approvals, construction, and operation of WSI was provided.
-This SIA acknowledges that people's experience with the WSI EIS process and current construction of the airport have shaped their views, concerns and aspirations.
-At the time of consultation, many people often conflated the perceived impacts of the airport's construction and operation and the impacts of the flightpaths.
+This SIA acknowledges that people's experience with the WSI EIS process and current construction of WSI have shaped their views, concerns and aspirations.
+At the time of consultation, many people often conflated the perceived impacts of WSI's construction and operation and the impacts of the preliminary flight paths.